Key Takeaways

 When developing an e-commerce website, it is necessary to incorporate all the functionalities, including customization, consumer identity protection, checkout procedures, shopping carts, and many other functionalities.

 Also, while listing or adding new products to your store, you can even show multiple images or videos of those products to look more enticing.
 Due to regulations, for some products, you may also mention additional information like specification sheets, MSDS sheets, and other documentation.
-These things can take some time to figure all of that out, so it is better to consult a web designer or developer for advice on how to proceed with your particular website.
-This can also cost you a good amount of money.

 5. On-Page SEO